 54. Customize your content to the maximum

-Customizing in email marketing is the best solution to convert.
-Personalize your speech depending on who you’re getting in touche with: name, first name, civility, city, preferences… Show your recipients that you really know them.
+Customizing in email marketing is the best road to high conversion rates.
+Personalize your speech depending on who you’re getting in touch with: name, surname, civility, city, preferences… Show your recipients that you really know them.